loicknuchel/ionic-starter/README.md

 - `grunt ripple` is an alternative to `grunt serve`.
 It will open your project in adobe ripple editor with live realod.
 - `grunt build` builds your sources and put them in www/ folder to deploy on your device.

+# Personalize

+If you use this template project, you might want to rename it.
+Here are all the place you have to change to do it :

+- `bower.json`
+- `config.xml`
+- `package.json`

 # Versions

 - Node v0.10.26 (`node -v`)